It wasn’t that long ago that we heard about things like Artificial Intelligence and relegated it to Sci-Fi movies and that just-out-of-reach-future.

 It’s already being used in marketing to deliver precision targeting of messages.
 It is especially useful for things such as programmatic and automatic bidding for digital advertising placement.

-Machines can make split-second calculations based on empirical evidence that can grab inventory, such as PPC (Pay per Click), at a more efficient price point quickly.
+Machines can quickly make split-second calculations based on empirical evidence that can grab inventory, such as PPC (Pay per Click), at a more efficient price point.
 By the time any person could do the analysis, the opportunity would have already passed.

 AI doesn’t replace people in the process.
 It does, however, give marketers the tools to make better decisions.
 It takes a collaboration of the deep dive into data A.I. can do and then the human touch to craft the right message.